saucelabs/sauce-docs/docs/mobile-apps/automated-testing/ipa-files.md

 ### Private Devices

-If your organization requires specific entitlements, Sauce Labs gives you the option to [disable resigning](/dev/test-configuration-options/#resigningenabled) for devices in your private pool.
+If your organization or application requires specific entitlements to be present, Sauce Labs allows you to [disable resigning](/dev/test-configuration-options/#resigningenabled) for private devices.
 To access our private device cloud, contact your Sauce Labs account executive or our support team.
-When resigning is disabled, you may sign your app using your own provisioning profile, which can include any entitlements in:
+When resigning is disabled, you may sign your app using your own provisioning profile, or install an application that is signed with an Enterprise certificate, which can include any entitlements.

-- `com.apple.developer.associated-domains`
-- `com.apple.security.application-groups`
-- `keychain-access-groups`

 ## Common Errors